 We are still left with the problem that the stochastic pulses in the orbit parameterization are not well suited for orbit prediction.
-The orbits obtained from one ultra-rapid solution according to the description in the previous section, which are based on a 3-day arc with 3 to 5 sets of stochastic pulses, and represented by the magenta line in Figure 2, may be used to extract satellite positions every 15 minutes in the earth-fixed reference frame.
-The satellite positions in the time interval $[t{las t}-48h, t{last}]$ are introduced into an orbit determination process without pulses, implying that we closely follow the recommendation by Choi et al. (2013).
-The orbits in this process are described by 15 parameters, 6 initial osculating elements and the 9 parameters of the full ECOM.
+The orbits obtained from one ultra-rapid solution according to the description in the previous section, which are based on a 3-day arc with 3-5 sets of stochastic pulses, and represented by the magenta line in Fig. 2, may be used to extract satellite positions every 15 min in the

+Table 1 Characteristics of the four update versions of the new ultra-rapid products at CODE earth-fixed reference frame.
+The satellite positions in the time interval [$t{\text{last}} - 48 \text{ h}$, t{last}] are introduced into an orbit determination process without pulses, implying that we closely follow the recommendation by Choi et al. (2013).
+The orbits in this process are described by 15 parameters, six initial osculating elements and the nine parameters of the full ECOM.